Period: May – Sep 2019

 Povidone Iodine Non-adherent Dressing (Antimicrobial Non-adherent Wound Dressing)

-Povidone Iodine Non-adherent Dressing contains 10% Povidone Iodine (PVP-I), equivalent to 1% available iodine.
-The PEG based ointment is non-adherent to the wound bed, so it allows easy removal without pain or trauma.
-In addition to this, it provides a moist environment to the wound which promotes faster healing.
-Upon contact with wound exudates, the iodine is released from the PEG base, offering a broad range antimicrobial activity against gram positive and gram negative bacteria, MRSA, yeast and fungi.
-The PEG based ointment is water soluble, so it can be easily removed from skin or wound surface.
+Povidone Iodine Non-adherent dressing contains 10% povidone iodine (PVP-I), equivalent to 1% available iodine.
+The PEG-based ointment is non-adherent to the wound bed, so it allows easy removal without pain or trauma.
+In addition to this, it provides a moist environment for the wound, which promotes faster healing.
+Upon contact with wound exudates, the iodine is released from the PEG base, offering a broad range of antimicrobial activity against gram-positive and gram-negative bacteria, MRSA, yeast, and fungi.
+The PEG-based ointment is water-soluble, so it can be easily removed from the skin or wound surface.
 The dressing is also non-adherent to the wound bed, so it can be removed without pain or trauma to the newly formed epithelial tissues.

-As per the MEDDEV 2.1/3 rev. 3 Borderline products, drug-delivery products and medical devices incorporating, as integral part, an ancillary medicinal substance or an ancillary human blood derivative, the technical file is submitted to the Notified body who prepare a usefulness report to seek a scientific opinion from one of the Competent Authorities designated by the Member States or the EMEA.
-The Povidone Iodine Non-adherent Dressing has the Povidone Iodine integrated as the medicinal substance which is well-established world-wide as antimicrobial agent / antiseptic since more than 20 years in different formulations such as solutions, ointments, dry spray or dressings.
-Povidone Iodine is monographed in the European Pharmacopoeia as well as in the British Pharmacopoeia and the US Pharmacopoeia.
+As per MEDDEV 2.1/3 rev. 3 (borderline products, drug-delivery products, and medical devices incorporating, as an integral part, an ancillary medicinal substance or an ancillary human blood derivative), the technical file is submitted to the notified body, which prepares a usefulness report to seek a scientific opinion from one of the competent authorities designated by the Member States or the EMEA.
+The Povidone Iodine Non-adherent Dressing has Povidone Iodine integrated as the medicinal substance, which has been well-established worldwide as an antimicrobial agent or antiseptic for more than 20 years in different formulations such as solutions, ointments, dry sprays, or dressings.
+Povidone iodine is monographed in the European Pharmacopoeia as well as in the British Pharmacopoeia and the US Pharmacopoeia.

 - How effective is wound dressing with povidone iodine in the treatment of wounds in humans?

-- Does povidone iodine dressing cause any adverse reactions / side-effects in people?
+- Does povidone iodine dressing cause any adverse reactions or side effects in people?

-- What are risks of using wound dressing with povidone iodine in people?
+- What are the risks of using wound dressings with povidone iodine in people?

 - What are recent developments in the treatment of wounds?